-We continue compiling new information on the pandemic every fortnight to remain aware of the latest developments.
-The aim is to inform the readers and strengthen the usefulness of the data.
-This edition contains compilation and coverage of information related to research contributions, significant efforts, community outreach, fact-checks, and so on, with new functionalities in the inner pages for a better user perspective.
-For all the sections, a section guideline has been provided and hyperlinked with the respective locations.
+In the meantime, we continue compiling new information every fortnight on the pandemic to continue sensitising our readers about COVID-related latest developments.
+The aim is to inform the readers and strengthen the usefulness of the information.
+This edition contains compilation and coverage of information related to industry collaborations, significant research outputs, COVID communication, resources and outreach, along with fact-check questionnaires.